ShunsukeOnoo/alex/README.md

   - Research job in machine learning or neuroscience field,
   - Or whatever job with a good salary.

-If you are interested, please contact me via email () or my X account ().
+If you are interested, please contact me via email (shunsuke.ono.01@gmail.com) or [my X account](https://x.com/onoo999).

 ## Overview